Privacy policy

 Signing in with Facebook or Google

-If you choose to join Mumsnet you are asked to create a username and password.
+If you choose to join a Mumsnet product you are asked to create a username and password.
 If you prefer, you can log in using Facebook or Google instead, meaning you don’t have to create and remember another password.

-Your data is stored by our web server hosting providers: DSC Limited, Amazon Web Services, and our email service providers: Campaign Monitor and Email Center UK.
+Your data is stored by our web server hosting providers: DSC Limited, Amazon Web Services, Google Cloud Platform and our email service provider: Sendinblue.

 The following companies store your cookies on our behalf.
 We do not share personal data (such as your name or email address) with these companies.

-Tag Management
+Tag management

 Tags are lines of code that run on sites and apps.
 Mumsnet uses tag management software to run code that connects to third-party technology companies.
 These third-party technology companies deliver Social Log-In, Advertising and Analytics.

-Social Log-In
+Social log-in

 Advertising